simaoalicechen/NYC_Landlord_Behavior_Analysis_Project/README.md

 - **Cleaning notebooks** are separated from analysis notebooks to maintain clarity.
 - **Exploratory Data Analysis (EDA)** of eviction data is broken into 5 parts for readability and easier file management in Git.
 - The Q1, Q2, Q3, and Q4 hypotheses are addressed through data analysis based on the defined research questions.
 More comprehensive conclusions will be drawn as additional data and non-data literature are included in future analysis.
+- Use Gaussian Neural Networks to predict 2024 eviction data and compare and analyze the actual data.